top of page

 In those days, at least in our blue-collar neighborhood, kids didn’t have highfalutin Halloween costumes from a store.
 We made our own from whatever we could find around the house.
 My sisters and I raided Dad’s closet for worn, moth-eaten shirts, old ties and ratty knit caps.
 He had plenty.
 Once we were dressed up as little vagabonds, Dad used a stick of charcoal to draw beards and mustaches on our excited faces.

 One year we couldn’t find any charcoal.
 This was a travesty!
-Without our beards we looked like our usual ragamuffin selves and no one would give us candy!
+Without our beards we looked like our usual ragamuffin selves — no one would give us candy looking like this!
 Luckily, Mom saved the day.
 She scooped old coffee grounds from the compost bucket and stuck them to our faces with petroleum jelly.
 Finally, armed with flashlights and pillow cases to hold our bounty, we raced out into the night.

 “Baths are bad because soap and water will eat holes in your protective crust.”